ZhangChengX/Cordova-TTS-Plugin/README.md

 ### Description

-Cordova TTS(Text To Speech) plugin for Android
+Cordova TTS(Text To Speech) plugin for Android. (will support IOS later)

 This plugin allows you to invoke native method form javascript code, converting text into speech, making your app speakable.

-Before you install this plugin, please go to [voicecloud](http://open.voicecloud.cn/) to sign up an APPID for TTS API.
+Before you installing this plugin, please go to [voicecloud](http://open.voicecloud.cn/) and sign up an APPID for TTS API.

 ### Installation